asmaaraafat27/Basic-Bank-System-Website/README.md

 - Project consists of four pages:
      1. HomePage -> Contains what the project is for.

-     2. Customers Page -> Shows all customers that alreading have an account with this bank.
+     2. Customers Page -> Shows all customers that already have an account with this bank.

      3. Transfer Money Page -> That contains:
-         - Select and view one customers.
+         - Select and view one customer.
          - Transfer money by selecting customers to transfer to.

      4. History Page -> Display the updated balance of customer after transferring.